cejixo3/pubsub/readme.md

 - [ ] Play with garbage collector for reducing gc count (in application, not library)
 - [ ] Improve naming in code
 - [ ] Maybe separate ```pubsub.go``` into several parts (```errors.go```,```storage.go```, etc)
-- [ ] Improve pubslish method performance (run in several goroutines for example, or something else)
+- [ ] Improve publish method performance (run in several goroutines for example, or something else)